Secure-Embedded-Systems/woot2025-GlitchGluck/example2/README.md

 This example is used in **Section 6.3**.

-This application is executed on the `IBEX` processor core.
+The software application is executed on the `IBEX` processor core.

 *Note: We do not release the gate-level netlist.*